-SafeWork SA has recently suspended High Risk Work licenses for three individuals following two separate safety related incidents.
+SafeWork SA has suspended High Risk Work licenses for three individuals following two separate safety related incidents.

 Both incidents involved the unsafe operation of a mobile crane.

 A crane operator lifted a rigger on the hook of the crane from one level to another, a term referred to as ‘riding the hook’.

 A crane driver lifted a load that exceeded the crane’s configured lifting capacity after over-riding the safety limit switch, resulting in the crane overturning.

 Following both matters being investigations by SafeWork SA, the high risk work licenses for all individuals’ have been suspended for three months.

 The suspended individuals will be required to undertake a reassessment of competency prior to being re-issued their High Risk Work licences.